-We do not intend to pay any cash dividends on our common stock in the foreseeable future after this offering.
-We anticipate that we will retain all of our future earnings after this offering for use in the development of our business and for general corporate purposes.
+We do not intend to pay any cash dividends on our common stock in the foreseeable future.
+We anticipate that we will retain all of our future earnings for use in the development of our business and for general corporate purposes.
 Any determination to pay dividends in the future will be at the discretion of our board of directors.
 The payment of cash dividends on our common stock is restricted under the terms of the indenture governing our senior notes.

 On April 19, 2010, we made a \$130.7 million cash distribution to our unitholders using proceeds from the sale of our senior notes.
-The per common unit distribution was \$0.4254.
+The per common unit distribution was \$0.4254 or \$3.4032 per share after giving effect to the corporate conversion.